SocietyForArtisticResearch/rc-pandoc-help/07-groups.md

 exposition will remain private to the outside world and only visible to the group members.

+An exposition can be disconnected by the group admin, at this point it will no longer be accessible for the group members.

 ## Admin Role, Managing Group Information and Members

 A group page has a title, description, status, preview image and member list.